twpol/cz-plugin-rename-bridge/README.md

-# cz-plugin-rename-bridge
+# ChatZilla Plugin: Rename Bridge

-This plugin for ChatZilla transforms IRC-bridge users into their own unique users.
+This plugin for [ChatZilla](http://chatzilla.hacksrus.com/) transforms IRC-bridge users into their own unique users.